cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

   file-drop-zone load <file-path> <observer>

-You can refer to Authentication Client Usage for Java here - :ref:`Authentication Client-Java <AuthClientJava>`
+You can refer to authentication client Usage for Java here - :ref:`Authentication Client-Java <AuthClientJava>`

 .. _AuthClientJava:

 Authentication Client - Java ............................
-The Authentication Client Java API is for fetching the access token from the authentication service.
+The authentication client Java API is for fetching the access token from the authentication service.

 Supported Actions
 +++++++++++++++++

-- fetch an access token from the authentication service with credentials supported by the active authentication mechanism
+- Fetch an access token from the authentication service with credentials supported by the active authentication mechanism
-- check that authentication is enabled in the CDAP instance
+- Check that authentication is enabled in the CDAP instance

 The current implementation supports three authentication mechanisms:
   - Basic Authentication